 Donlin describes its mining method at this material site as "primarily drill and blast with limited ripping near surface."
-Material excavation would begin at the top of the exposed ridge at approximately 722 feet, proceed in a top-down fashion to approximately 650 feet, and intermediate dig faces with 10-foot catch benches would be constructed every 20 feet, during development of the quarry wall, and with a typical overall slope angle in competent bedrock at a ratio of 1:1.
-Donlin describes the rock as "suitable for crushing and road wear course."
+Material excavation would commence on the slope of an exposed ridge at approximately 1,365 feet elevation and proceed in a top down fashion to approximately 1,240 feet elevation, with intermediate dig faces with 10-foot catch benches constructed at approximately every 20 vertical feet during development of the quarry wall, and with a typical overall slope angle in competent bedrock that would be between 1:1-1.5:1.
+Donlin describes the material as a potential source of riprap.